MoStgt/Udacity-Data-Scientist/Project4/README.md

 developed and trained model can be used for a different task.
 To detect human faces in images `OpenCV's` implementation of `Haar feature-based cascade classifier` was used and for dog detection in images a pre-trained `ResNet-50 model` was used.
 This pre-trained model was trained on `ImageNet` which contains more than 10 million URLs, each linking to an image.
 Given an image the algorithm will first detect if it is a dog or a human.
-If it can't detect any of boths the output will be `No human or dog detected' otherwise the algorithm will predict the breed of the dog or the most resembling dog breed for a human.
+If it can't detect any of boths the output will be `No human or dog detected` otherwise the algorithm will predict the breed of the dog or the most resembling dog breed for a human.